Pannal: Rail

 Pannal railway station serves the village of Pannal, including Burn Bridge, in North Yorkshire, England.
 It is located on the Harrogate line 15 mi north of Leeds station and is operated by Northern, who provide all passenger train services.
+During Monday to Saturday daytimes, there is generally a half-hourly service from Pannal southbound to Leeds and a half-hourly service northbound to Knaresborough with one train per hour onwards to York.
+On evenings and Sundays there is generally an hourly service in each direction.

 It is a busy station considering the size of the village it serves.
 This is due to the large number of commuters using the station for journeying into Leeds every weekday.

-Services

-During Monday to Saturday daytimes, there is generally a half-hourly service from Pannal southbound to Leeds and a half-hourly service northbound to Knaresborough with one train per hour onwards to York.

-Evenings and Sundays there is generally an hourly service in each direction.

 Road

 The village is served by the A61 road to Leeds and Harrogate.
 It is also at the heart of the local road network.